pimarsc

 I have recently discovered several really great websites/blogs with many resources for digital storytelling.
 You might want to explore these sites.

-Crafting Digital Tales and More with Web-based Tools by Miguel Guhlin (includes tips for both Macs and PCs and information about VoiceThread which is a very popular, new tool for storytelling)
+Crafting Digital Tales and More with Web-based Tools by Miguel Guhlin (includes tips for both Macs and PCs and information about VoiceThread)

 http://www.edsupport.cc/mguhlin/share/index.php?n=Anthology.Dstorywebbas...